The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries

 Here, $f_{\mathrm{yr}}\equiv 1/(1~\mathrm{year})$, $A_{\mathrm{red}}$ is the red noise amplitude, and $\gamma_{\mathrm{red}}$ is the power law spectral index.
 The prior on $A_{\mathrm{red}}$ is log-uniform in the range $[-20,-11]$, while the prior on $\gamma$ is uniform in the range [0,7].

 As mentioned above, for the first time, a CRN signal is now detectable in the 12.5-year data set \citep{12p5_gwb}.
-Because of this, we included a CRN term in our signal model for a portion of our analyses.
+Because of this, we included a CRN term in our signal model for a portion of our analyses, \revtwo{where the CRN amplitude and spectral index are held fixed to those preferred in \citet{12p5_gwb}}.
 The results of searches that only model a CW necessitated this addition, and are described in detail in \autoref{sec:results}.
 The power spectral density of the CRN

 takes the same form as that of the pulsar red noise in \autoref{eq:rn}, but with an amplitude $A_{\mathrm{CRN}}$ and spectral index $\gamma_{\mathrm{CRN}}$ that are common to all of the pulsars in the array.